chriskish19/sfct/README.md

 # Info
 ## Current Limitations
-1. ~~Single threaded copying(its still really fast at copying it maxes out my gen3 ssd +2GB/s)~~
-2. ~~No control over copying flags~~
-3. No GUI.
+1. No GUI.
-4. Windows Only.
+2. Windows Only.
-5. ~~No control over syncing(currently updates existing files)~~
-6. Lacks robust error handling.
-7. Needs a terminal window to stay running.
+3. Needs a terminal window to stay running.
-8. Cannot copy a cloud drive folder, program crashes.
-9. Checks if a file is available by pooling fstream and if the file is locked the program will pause indefinitely until the file becomes available.
-10. No checks to avoid sub-directory recursive monitoring.
+4. No checks to avoid sub-directory recursive monitoring.
 Currently depends on the user not to double monitor.
-11. Unpolished program still in the early stages of development.

 ## Future Plans
-1. ~~Add more control over syncing and copying(sftc_list.txt will have more commands and arguments)~~
-2. ~~Implement multithreaded copying~~
-3. Linux support.
+1. Linux support.
-4. Mac support.
+2. Mac support.
-5. Add GUI.
+3. Add GUI.
-6. Address current limitations.
+4. Address current limitations.
-7. Add more features.
+5. Add more features.
-8. Packaged installer.
+6. Packaged installer.

 ## Benchmarks
 My laptop specs:<br>